-As accounting officer the Chief Executive Officer has responsibility for reviewing the effectiveness of the system of internal control.
+As Accounting Officer the Chief Executive Officer has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

-- the work of the external auditor - the school resource management self-assessment tool - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework
+- the work of the internal reviewers - the work of the external auditor - the school resource management self-assessment tool - the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework

-The accounting officer has been advised of the implications of the result of their review of the system of internal control by the audit committee and a plan to address any weaknesses and ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the finance, staffing and audit committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.

-Approved by order of the members of the board of trustees on 16 December 2020 and signed on its behalf by:
+Approved by order of the members of the Board of Trustees on 15 December 2021 and signed on its behalf by:

-Elvar.
-Emma Hall (Dec 17, 2020 21:57 GMT)
+EMMA HALL Emma Hall (Dec 16, 2021 13:39 GMT)